 You can delete your WhatsApp backups from Google Drive or iCloud for further security, or start fresh with WhatsApp.

-How To Delete WhatsApp Backup From Google Drive
+How To Delete WhatsApp Backup From Google Drive (Video)

 Google Drive is Google’s cloud storage service.
 It allows you to back up, restore, store, and sync data across devices.
 WhatsApp also allows you to perform automatic cloud backups that are stored in Google Drive.